Pregnancy Diary Week 20

 At week 20, there are still lots of pregnancy symptoms that you are experiencing.
 First, vaginal discharge is still present and as days pass, its volume increases.
 As the baby begins to crowd your body more as she grows, heartburn and digestion can be frequent companions in your life!
 Also, shortness of breath can happen due to the expansion of the uterus.

 Mild swelling and leg cramps are still present.
 Make sure to drink plenty of water and do some stretches to prevent the legs from cramping.

 On the other hand, mild swelling shouldn’t really be a major concern during pregnancy.
 It eventually diminishes after delivery.
 Surprisingly, your energy and libido increase beginning this week.

 Due to the increase of pregnancy hormones in your body, you can notice that your hair is getting thicker and fuller.
 Also, your nails can turn brittle, dry and stronger.
 Some pregnant women report symptoms such as occasional headaches, dizziness and faintness during this time.

 Eating cantaloupe melons during pregnancy can contribute to maintaining your good health and that of your baby.
 Cantaloupes contain lots of vitamins, minerals and nutrients which are very beneficial to pregnant women and to their babies.

-Cantaloupe melons contain high levels of vital nutrients which provide lots of healthy benefits to the body.
-It is packed with 19 vitamins and other minerals with minimal amount of calories per serving.
+Cantaloupe melons contain high levels of vital nutrients which provide lots of health benefits to the body.
+It is packed with 19 vitamins and other minerals with a minimal amount of calories per serving.